 Our aim is to give each swimmer a feeling of accomplishment at his or her individual level.
 Whilst swimmers learn good swimming technique they also learn to be part of a team that values fair play and sportsmanship.

 Thame is a competitive swimming club with swimmers taking part in galas across the region in order to build their competition experience.
-Our excellent coaching team develops the swimmers skills as they progress from the ASA Learn to Swim Pathway into the club and through the training groups to our County & District Squad.
+Our excellent coaching team develops the swimmers skills as they progress from the Swim England Learn to Swim Pathway into the club and through the training groups to our County & District Squad.

 We celebrate our swimmers success at galas and at the Annual Club Championships with an Awards Presentation Night for swimmers and their families.